vmware/vic-product/docs/user_doc/vic_vsphere_admin/volume_stores.md

 ### NFS Volume Stores <a id="nfsusage"></a>

-If you use NFS volume stores, container developers can share the data in the volumes in the volume stores between running containers by attaching the same volume to multiple containers.
+If you use NFS volume stores, concurrently running containers can share the volumes from those stores, whereas volumes on vSphere datastores cannot be shared by concurrently running containers.
 For example, you can use shared NFS volume stores to share configuration information between running containers, or to allow running containers to access the data of another container.
+Another use case for NFS volume stores is a build system, in which you might have multiple identical containers that are potentially running parallel tasks, and you want to store their output in a single place.

 To use shared NFS volume stores, it is recommended that the NFS share points that you designate as the volume stores be directly accessible by the network that you use as the container network.
 For information about container networks, see the description of the [`--container-network`](#container-network) option.

 **IMPORTANT**: When container developers run `docker info` or `docker volume ls` against a VCH, there is currently no indication whether a volume store is backed by vSphere or by an NFS share point.
 Consequently, you should include an indication that a volume store is an NFS share point in the volume store label.